darthven/ioc-lib.js/README.md

 - setName - sets the name of the component in string format

-- getProperties - returns all component's properties as an array

-- setProperties - sets properties to the component

 - getClassPath - returns path to the class of component's entity in string format

 - setClassPath - sets the path to the class of component's entity